dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 This simulates a real life occurrence very well.
 The hybrid crash in processes 12-14 and 15-17 cause a total of 22 install_failed threads due to both types of futures crashes.

 In looking at the logs there are
-3 processes with pid 12
+- 3 processes with pid 12
-3 processes with pid 13
+- 3 processes with pid 13
-2 processes with pid 14
+- 2 processes with pid 14

-1 process with pid 15
+- 1 process with pid 15
-1 process with pid 16
+- 1 process with pid 16
-1 process with pid 17
+- 1 process with pid 17

-Each process has 2 threads, so
+Each process has 2 threads:

-So that creates 8 *2 = 16 IDX1 futures crashes that will be resurrected
+- So that creates 8 *2 = 16 IDX1 futures crashes that will be resurrected
-There are 3 * 2 = 6 futures crashes with installation successful that will not be resurrected.
+- There are 3 * 2 = 6 futures crashes with installation successful that will not be resurrected.
-16 + 6 = 22 total resurrection candidates
+- 16 + 6 = 22 total resurrection candidates

 There are a total of 25 ghost ips that will be resurrected